Counseling Degrees and Programs in Oklahoma

 Langston University

 Langston University is a historically black institution offering undergraduate and graduate programs in Rehabilitation Counseling.
-The Bachelor of Science (BS) in Rehabilitation Services is a 124-credit degree, including 50 credits of general education credits and 74 credits of major and elective coursework.
+The Bachelor of Science (BS) in Rehabilitation Services is a 128-credit degree, including 41 credits of general education credits and 78 credits of major and elective coursework.
 The degree prepares students to work with clients with various disabilities and understand how disability impacts daily life.
 Students will be prepared to provide rehabilitation counseling services in community and non-profit settings or continue studying at the graduate level.
-The Master of Science (MS) in Rehabilitation Counseling is offered with three tracks: a CACREP-accredited Licensed Professional Counselor (LPC) track that meets state coursework requirements for licensure; a Vocational Evaluation and Work Adjustment (VEWA) track; and an Assistive Technology (AT) track.
-Students must complete at least 42 of the 48-credit required core curriculum credits before choosing a track and completing the remaining requirements.
-The LPC track requires an additional 15 credits and supervised work experience, while the VEWA track requires 12 credits and the AT track requires an additional nine credits.
+The Master of Science (MS) in Rehabilitation Counseling is offered with two tracks: a CACREP-accredited Licensed Professional Counselor (LPC) track that meets state coursework requirements for licensure and a Vocational Evaluation and Work Adjustment (VEWA) track.
+Students must complete at least 42 of the required core curriculum credits before choosing a track and completing the remaining requirements.
+The LPC track requires an additional 12 credits and supervised work experience while the VEWA track requires 12 credits.

 Oklahoma State University-Oklahoma City